stephenwest470/Remains2LifeTable/README.md

 # Remains2LifeTable
 This is a script for converting skeletal remains w/ age estimates into an extrapolated model life table.
-The results are used by Pax Sapientica for the Yayoi period agent-based simulation.
+The results were used for an agent-based simulation of the Yayoi period using Pax Sapientica, presented at the [78th Annual Meeting of the Anthropological Society of Japan](https://github.com/stephenwest470/PAXS-papers/tree/main/2024-ASN).

 It primarily uses two packages: mortAAR and DemoTools.

 The current configuration makes life tables for each sex and separates skeletal remains by group (i.e. population).
 It allows for the input of infant & child mortality parameters, which override skeletal data.
-Current child mortality settings are based on Volk & Atkinson (2013)
+Current child mortality settings are based on Volk & Atkinson (2013).

 ### Pax Sapientica
 (https://github.com/AsPJT/PAX_SAPIENTICA)